nat-418/telescope-color-names.nvim/README.md

 telescope-color-names.nvim
 ==========================

-This is Neovim plugin is an extension to the [Telescope](https://github.com/nvim-telescope/telescope.nvim) fuzzy-finder.
+This Neovim plugin is an extension to the [Telescope](https://github.com/nvim-telescope/telescope.nvim) fuzzy-finder.
 It allows picking an X11 / web color name, like `PapayaWhip` or `LemonChiffon`.